-This post includes affiliate links to our partner Seed Daily Synbiotic.
+This post includes affiliate links to our partners Seed Daily Synbiotic and ION* Intelligence of Nature.
 All thoughts and opinions shared are strictly our own.
 Thank you for supporting the brands that make it possible for Green Child to share free natural parenting and healthy living content.

 THE BASICS OF HEALING YOUR GUT